 Once you’ve tested, you can confidently implement your color choices for each element of your design, from calls to action to backgrounds to text.

-Colors amplify your marketing message
+Amplify your colors in marketing message

 Hopefully, you now have a better sense of how the psychology of color works in marketing and advertising.
 The more you work with color in mind, the easier it will become to convey your unique branding message to your audience.